XuezheMax/apollo/README.md

 Thus, as discussed in the paper, we suggest to consider the effect of regularization strength when we analyze the performance of different optimization methods.

 - For adaptive optimizers, including Adam, RAdam and AdaBelief, different implementations of `weight decay`, such as the decoupled version, lead to very different regularization strength with the same `weight decay rate`.
-Interestingly, Apollo is much more consistent with different implementations of `weight decay` (Apollo and ApolloW achieves similar performance with the same hyper-parameters).

 - In this paper, for fair comparison, we comprehensively tune the `learning rate` and the `weight decay rate` for all the optimizers on CIFAR-10.
 For ImageNet, due to the resource limits, we kept all the hyper-parameters selected from CIFAR-10 for each optimizer, and only tuned the `weight decay rate`.